-When training and testing acoustic conditions differ, the accuracy of speech recognition systems rapidly degrades.
+HEN training and testing acoustic conditions differ, the accuracy of speech recognition systems rapidly degrades.
 To compensate for the effects of additive and convolutional noises, which are the main cause of the mismatch between training and recognition spaces, robustness techniques have been developed along the following two main lines of research:

-• Acoustic model adaptation methods, which map acoustic models from training space to recognition space.
+- acoustic model adaptation methods, which map acoustic models from training space to recognition space; - feature vector adaptation/normalization methods, which map recognition space feature vectors to the training space.